ludescherstudio/pimabox/README.md

 **Cookie-free, GDPR-compliant website analytics for PHP shared hosting.**

 No Node.js.
 No Docker.
-No database.
+No external database.
 No cookies.
 No consent banner.
 Just upload 5 files and you're done.

 Designed for beginners — if you can upload files via FTP and edit a text file, you can run pimabox.
 Works on any website: static HTML, WordPress, or any PHP-based site.